bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/clz32.md

 ### Count Leading Ones and beyond

-At present, there is no `Math.clon` for “Count Leading Ones” (named “clon”, not “clo”, because “clo” and “clz” are too similar especially for non-English-speaking people).
+At present, there is no `Math.clon` for "Count Leading Ones” (named "clon”, not "clo”, because "clo” and "clz” are too similar especially for non-English-speaking people).
 However, a `clon` function can easily be created by inversing the bits of a number and passing the result to `Math.clz32`.
 Doing this will work because the inverse of 1 is 0 and vice-versa.
 Thus, inversing the bits will inverse the measured quantity of 0’s (from `Math.clz32`), thereby making `Math.clz32` count the number of ones instead of counting the number of zeros.

 Consider the following 32-bit word: